Jonathan2251/lbd/_sources/gpu.rst.txt

   Volta Warp with Per-Thread Program Counter and Call Stack [#Volta]_

-- After Volta GPU of Nvidia, each thread in Warp has it's own PC as :numref:`volta-1`.
+- After Nvidia's Volta GPU, each thread in a warp has its own program counter
+  (PC), as shown in :numref:`volta-1`.

 .. code:: text